 The key to effective apple scab control is to prohibit the establishment of the fungus during the primary scab infection periods.
-If this disease is not
+If this disease is not controlled at this time, a grower is forced to spray longer into the summer.
+The table below classifies most of the scab fungicides used in Michigan

-Classification of Apple Scab Fungicides Protective Eradicative Mixtures with both eradicative and Protecta protective properties Lime-sulfur Wettable Sulfur Sulfur paste Ferbam Glyodin Captan Dichlone (Phygon) Dodine (Cyprex) Lime-sulfur • Mercurial compounds Dichlone (Phygon) Dodine (Cyprex) Captan Sulfur, Ferbam, Glyodin, or Captan at half-strength combined with half- strength Dichlone (Phygon).
-Sulfur, Glyodin, Ferbam or Captan at half-strength combined with ●mer- curial compounds.
-Dichlone (Phygon) Dodine (Cyprex)
+Protective Eradicative Mixtures with both eradicative and protective properties Protectant-eradicants Lime-sulfur Wettable Sulfur Sulfur paste Ferbam Glyodin Captan Dichlone (Phygon) Dodine (Cyprex) Lime-sulfur Dichlone (Phygon) Dodine (Cyprex) Captan Sulfur, Ferbam, Glyodin, or Captan at half-strength combined with half- strength Dichlone (Phygon).